 For students only:

-If requested, all reports, by any method, will be kept anonymous and confidential.
-Anonymous reports will also be investigated to the extent that specific information is provided.
+If requested, all reports received by any method will be kept anonymous and confidential.
+Anonymous reports will be investigated to the extent that specific information is provided.
 However, full disclosure of the persons involved and the behaviors witnessed can lead to more effective action to correct the problem.
-Therefore, full reporting of incidents of inappropriate behavior is strongly encouraged to include all the individuals involved.
+Therefore, full reporting of incidents of inappropriate behavior is strongly encouraged to include the names of all individuals involved.

 For students, the identity of learners reporting inappropriate treatment can often be protected by delaying action on the report until the learner is no longer vulnerable.
 Each of the reporting mechanisms described above allows the learner to request a delayed action on the report.